+At first, I actually thought that Metromile only provided insurance for Uber drivers (which I am not) – but this is thankfully not the case.
+After doing a bit of research on the San Francisco start-up, who have a killer idea and some solid silicon valley funding I decided to get a quote on their website which was super easy to use (thanks, UX/UI designers).
 The whole process was super simple and the best part was the quote they gave me to insure not only me but also my girlfriend for a base rate of 95 cents/day (approximately $29/month) plus 4.8 cents per mile.
-I calculated that my average monthly bill would decrease from $80 to about $35 a month.
+I calculated that my average monthly bill would decrease from $80 to about $30 a month.
 Done.
 Sold.
-I signed up immediately and have been using Metromile now for the past 6 months.
+I signed up immediately and have been using Metromile now for over three and half years.

 How Metromile Works

 To see how well the app worked I then took my car out for a 5 mile drive to run a few errands and when I got home I checked out the app to see my journey.
 I was impressed that Metromile worked as described – I could see the miles that I had driven and where I had driven.
 Now I have access to an online platform and the Metromile iPhone app that gives me a ton of information on not only my driving patterns and logs of recent trips that I have made, but it also shows me where my car is parked and if I have any mechanical issues I should look into (none so far).
-Here is a screenshot of the platform when I am logged in – you can see that I have only driven 65.4 miles this week and have been averaging 17.4 average daily miles.
+Here is a recent screenshot of the dashboard and my last month’s bill.
+The cost of my car insurance actually went down!